-Launched in mid-2020, the research program has multiple aims in the context of COVID-19:
+Launched in mid-2020, the research has multiple aims in the context of COVID-19:

-The research program will undertake twice-yearly Pulse of the For-Purpose sector surveys with dynamic reporting and dissemination and will undertake tailored deep dives on particular sub-sectors and issues where CSI has strong capability, such as homelessness, aged care, disadvantage and the disability sector, as well as organisational responses from sub-sectors, such as philanthropy and social enterprise.
+The research program will undertake twice-yearly surveys with dynamic reporting and dissemination, and tailored deep dives on particular sub-sectors and issues where CSI has strong capability, such as homelessness, aged care, disadvantage and the disability sector, as well as organisational responses from sub-sectors, such as philanthropy and social enterprise.

 We thank the Paul Ramsay Foundation, and Zurich Financial Services Australia and the Z Zurich Foundation, for their support of this research program.